 In the beginning, there was Android.
 Android was an open-source, largely hardware-agnostic operating system designed to work on a variety of devices and form-factors, and then Google bought the company that made it (also called Android, founded by Andy Rubin).
 Then, there was Google's Android.
 Google's Android was still open source, but now it came with stuff you'd actually want to use.
 Like an app store.
 And Google Maps.
 And Gmail.
 And Google Search.
+And did I mention Android itself was and is still open source?
+Because it was and is, and will continue to be likely for many, many, many years into the future.
 Read More

 After a five year investigation of the search giant, European regulators are expected to launch an official antitrust case against Google tomorrow.
 The Wall Street Journal reports EU Commissioner for competition Margrethe Vestager will make the announcement tomorrow (Wednesday the 15th).
 Google will then be served with a "statement of objection" and charge sheet.
 At that point, the lawyers will begin legal wrangling that is sure to last years.